 - The Slow Walk: Literally.
 Your main character, supposed to be a young boy, moves slower than old men with canes.

-- With This Herring: As stated above, you start out at level 0 and can do 1 damage, if any at all. you need 100 experience to reach level 1.
+- With This Herring: As stated above, you start out at level 0 and can only do 1 damage, if any at all.
+You need 10 experience to reach level 1.

 The remake provides examples of: